TimeChainage Project Planning Software

 Flexibilty

 Change happens, and where there is change, TimeChainage makes incorporating the changes and assessing the impact very quick and easy.
 TimeChainage can then be used to develop mitigation options.
-Because of the graphical nature of time chainage charts, the impact of change and advantages and disadvantages of options can be communicated more effectively than with bar charts.
+Because of the graphical nature of time chainage charts, the impact of change and advantages and disadvantages of options can often be communicated more effectively than with bar charts.

 Tailored layouts can also be prepared for progress tracking.
 Individual work faces, or even individual trades can have specific layouts created showing clearly how actual progress compares with the plan.